PoCInnovation/UberPoC/README.md

 - Auto pilot : Combine all the features in order to have an autonomous car
 - More road signs and traffic lights : Find dataset of others signs and traffic lights to train AI

+## Description of each features

+### Line Detection

+We get image or video frame by frame, we cropped the top of the image to get

 ## Authors